Caol Uno: Return to Japan

 Uno then went on to fight Tatsuya Kawajiri in Shooto before fighting at K-1's 2004 Premium Dynamite!! and K-1 MAX: Japan Grand Prix 2005.
 His next eleven fights were for the then newly established promotion Hero's.

 Uno next competed in DREAM's Lightweight Grand Prix.
 He was seeded directly into the second round, DREAM 3, where he beat Mitsuhiro Ishida via rear-naked choke submission to progress to the Dream 5: Lightweight Grand Prix 2008 Final Round.
 At Dream 5, Uno lost a unanimous decision to Shinya Aoki.

 UFC return

 Uno was spotted in attendance at UFC 94, fueling talk of a return to the UFC's Lightweight division.
 It was later confirmed that Uno had signed with the UFC and would face Spencer Fisher at UFC 99: The Comeback.
 In spite of finishing the bout pounding Fisher with punches from top crucifix position, Uno lost by a controversial unanimous decision.
 Then, on November 21, 2009, Uno fought UFC newcomer Fabrício Camões to a majority draw at UFC 106.

 On March 31, 2010, Uno fought Gleison Tibau at UFC Fight Night 21.
 He was overpowered by the much bigger Tibau, and suffered a loss via TKO (punches).
 After the fight he was released from the promotion.

 Post-UFC career

-Uno fought Jesse Brock at Vale Tudo Japan: VTJ 4th, on February 23, 2014.
-He won via unanimous decision.
+After parting ways with the UFC, the fighter's trajectory in the Japanese MMA circuit was marked by a diverse range of outcomes.
+Following his featherweight debut in Dynamite!!
+2010, where he faced a unanimous decision loss against Kazuyuki Miyata, he rebounded with a victory over Akiyo Nishiura at Dream: Fight for Japan! in May 2011.
+However, a notable setback occurred in September 2011 when he suffered a knockout defeat due to a head kick from Takeshi Inoue at DREAM 17.

+Undeterred, he demonstrated resilience in subsequent matches, securing wins via submission over opponents such as Kyu Hwa Kim, Anthony Avila, and Daniel Romero in 2013.
+The trend continued with victories against Jesse Brock, Taiki Tsuchiya, and Raja Shippen in 2014..
+Despite facing challenges and a decision loss to Yoshifumi Nakamura in January 2015, he rebounded with a submission win against Jung Ho Hwang in April 2016.

+The fighter continued to navigate the competitive landscape, experiencing both victories and defeats.
+Notable moments include a submission win over Markus Held in November 2019 and a KO loss to Taison Naito in May 2021.
+The journey reached its recent chapter with decision losses to Akira Haraguchi in November 2021 and a knockout defeat to Shota Takagi at Shooto 2023 Vol.7 in November 2023.